cardano-scaling/tartarus/proserpina/ReadMe.md

 - `jq`
 - `podman`
 - `sed`
+- `json2yaml`

-The scripts have been tested under NixOS 24.05.
+The scripts have been tested under NixOS 24.05 and Debian Trixie/Sid on x86-64.

 ## Configuration